JacobPaxton/data_science_notes/ds_notes.md

 - Finding *linear* corr: corr, p = stats.pearsonr(x, y) ----- Pearson correlation coefficient calculation
     * Finding r using dataframe: df.corr() --- df[['col1', 'col2']].corr() ----- find r for col1 and col2
 - Finding *non-linear* corr: stats.spearmanr()
-- Chi2 Test (for Independence) ----- Compare two categorical variables, ex: gender v phone_manufacturer_choice, to see if they are independent of one another or not
+- Chi2 Test (for Independence) ----- Compare two categorical variables, ex: gender v phone_manufacturer_choice, to see if they are dependent of one another or not
+    * **p-value lower than alpha means the variables are dependent**
     * pd.crosstab against two *categorical* columns, then stats.chi2_contingency of that dataframe (returns chi2, pvalue, degf, expected_values_array)
     * Degree of Freedom: (num_cols - 1) * (num_rows - 1)
     * Check df for potential categorical columns: df.nunique() ----- returns count of unique values for each column, if column has low count then good chance it's categorical